Cryptocurrency Tax Lawyers

 You Received Cryptocurrency as a Gift

 This is a common issue our cryptocurrency tax lawyers see daily: If you receive cryptocurrency as a gift, the typical tax rule is that you receive the carryover basis, which will serve as the basis for your crypto currency.
+For example, your grandma purchased cryptocurrency a few years back for $20,000.
+Since your grandma spends her days researching cryptocurrency, she believes her investment is going to increase in value.

+Your grandma was correct because now it’s worth $400,000.
+She gives you the cryptocurrency and tells you to go enjoy yourself.
 You decide you want to buy a house, but they do not accept Cryptocurrency as legal tender, so you sell the crypto first.
+Do you receive $400,000 tax-free, since that is the Fair Market Value on the date you received it?

-No. Rather, when you receive the gift from your grandma, you have to take it at that value she purchased it for, which is $20,000 – which also means you have a $380,000 gain on the exchange. (aka Carry-Over Basis)
+No. Rather, when you receive the gift from your grandma, you have to take it at the value she purchased it for, which is $20,000 – which also means you have a $380,000 gain on the exchange. (aka Carry-Over Basis)

 You Received Cryptocurrency as an Inheritance (Step-up)